-At the Visiting Nurse Service of New York (VNSNY), we understand that many LGBT older adults have experienced discrimination, social stigma, and prejudice.
-We are committed to treating every patient with empathy, courtesy, and respect.
+At the Visiting Nurse Service of New York (VNSNY), we are committed to treating every patient with empathy, courtesy, and respect.

 VNSNY clinicians, administrative and senior staff have received training on working with LGBT communities from the LGBT senior advocacy organization SAGE (Services and Advocacy for GLBT Elders), ensuring that all of our staff are aware of and sensitive to the needs and concerns of LGBT older adults.
 In fact, VNSNY is the largest home- and community-based health care organization in the New York City metropolitan area with the SAGECare Platinum level LGBT cultural competency credential.
 SAGE is the country’s largest and oldest organization dedicated to improving the lives of lesbian, gay, bisexual, and transgender (LGBT) older adults.

-At VNSNY, we value diversity and are committed to upholding discrimination-free ethics for both our employees and our patients.
+At VNSNY, we value diversity and we are committed to upholding discrimination-free ethics for both our employees and our patients and members.

 VNSNY provides a wide range of welcoming, safe home- and community-based health care services to LGBT community members.